MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 ++++++++++++++++++++++++++++++
 The Sub-county Health Records information officer can create users with read only rights to view facilities in the MFL administration system.
-These users are referred to as facility offficers.
+These users are referred to as facility officers.

 Listing Users (Facility Officers)